Itai-Nelken/Pi-Assistant/README.md

  * 21/10/2020 - added updater script that runs on startup (disabled because it doesn't work) , version 1.1.1 released, added uninstall script, now you can update manually from system-tools. fixed countless bugs.
  * 26/10/2020 - fixed updater (might not work), bug fixes and improvements.
  * 1/11/2020 - renamed system-tools to Pi-Assistant, more bug fixes.
+ * 13/11/2020 - UPDATE: v1.1.2: fixed bug where the change-password.sh script wasn't executable, more bug fixes, added more apps

 ## Known issues and bugs
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.